415 Carlotta and Dennis Pawley Hall

 School of Education and Human Services Reading Clinic

-The School of Education and Human Services (SEHS) Reading Clinic, (248) 370-3054, offers tutorial and small-group instruction for children in grades one through 12 to help overcome reading difficulties.
+The School of Education and Human Services (SEHS) Reading Clinic, (248) 370-3054, offers tutorial and small-group instruction for school-aged children to help them overcome reading difficulties.
 Clinics are offered once or twice each year and are staffed by experienced teachers completing the practicum phase of their master’s degrees in reading and language arts.
 Oakland University faculty supervise each clinic.
 Instruction typically focuses on comprehension, word recognition (including phonics), writing, literature, study skills and oral language.

 School of Education and Human Services Writing Clinic

-The School of Education and Human Services (SEHS) Writing Clinic, (248) 370-3054, offers tutorial and small-group instruction for children in grades one through eight to help children improve their writing.
+The School of Education and Human Services (SEHS) Writing Clinic, (248) 370-3054, offers tutorial and small-group instruction for school-aged children to help them improve their writing.
 The Writing Clinic is offered in summer only and is staffed by experienced teachers completing the practicum phase of their master’s degrees in reading and language arts.
 Oakland University faculty supervise the clinic.
 Instruction occurs over a period of seven days and typically focuses on genre, author’s craft, and illustration study to develop power of expression in writing.

 School and Field Services